lammps/lammps/doc/src/python.rst

 .. code-block:: python

-   def foo(lmpptr,...):
+   def foo(handle,...):
      from lammps import lammps
-     lmp = lammps(ptr=lmpptr)
+     lmp = lammps(ptr=handle)
      lmp.command('print "Hello from inside Python"')
      ...

-The function definition must include a variable (lmpptr in this case) which corresponds to SELF in the python command.
+The function definition must include a variable ('handle' in this case) which corresponds to SELF in the *python* command.
 The first line of the function imports the :doc:`"lammps" Python module <Python_module>`.
 The second line creates a Python object ``lmp`` which wraps the instance of LAMMPS that called the function.
-The "ptr=lmpptr" argument is what makes that happen.
+The 'ptr=handle' argument is what makes that happen.
 The third line invokes the command() function in the LAMMPS library interface.
 It takes a single string argument which is a LAMMPS input script command for LAMMPS to execute, the same as if it appeared in your input script.
 In this case, LAMMPS should output

 .. parsed-literal::